In this quick tutorial, I’ll show you how you can create a custom 404-error page not found for your Genesis theme powered WordPress website.

 Here’s what you’re going to need access to –

-- Cpanel, to access the public_html file your WordPress site and theme is residing in.
+- Cpanel, to access the public_html file your WordPress site and theme is stored in.

 - WordPress dashboard.

-- Some custom PHP code which I’ll share with you shortly.
+- Some custom PHP code which I’ll share with you below shortly.

-First of all, you’ll need to access your website via the Cpanel.
+To start with, you’ll first need to access your website via the Cpanel.

-Once you’re logged in, you’ll need to navigate to access your File Manager folder located under Files in your Cpanel.
+Once you’re logged in, you’ll need to navigate to access your File Manager folder which is located under Files in your Cpanel.
 See image below.

-Once you’re in, you’ll need to look on the left-hand side of the File Manager page to find: public_html > wp-content.
+Once you’re in, you’ll need to look on the left-hand side of the File Manager page to find: public_html > wp-content > themes.
 Then look for the name of your child theme folder.

-Then look for the name of your child theme.
-For this tutorial, I’m going to use the Magazine Pro child theme as an example.
+For the sake of this tutorial, I’m going to use the Magazine Pro Genesis child theme.
 See image below.

 As you can see from the image below, inside the Magazine Pro child theme there isn’t a 404-page template in sight, so the child theme is simply pulling the 404-page template from the Genesis parent theme.

 In the next step, we’ll create a 404 file.

 OK, so the next thing you need to do is create a new file inside your theme’s folder, this is very simple to do.